Skip to content

 • currently well and keen to maintain this by learning about relapse prevention

-• get easily caught up in unhelpful thoughts – such as rumination, worry, self-criticism etc
+• get easily caught up in unhelpful thoughts – such as rumination, worry and self-criticism

-• able to attend regular, weekly group sessions, over 8 weeks
+• able to attend regular, weekly group sessions, over eight weeks

 • keen to learn in a supported group setting

-• able to access reliable internet connection for 2 hours a week, in a private space
+• able to access reliable internet connection for two hours a week, in a private space

 Mindfulness for Health (MfH)

-This course explores how mindfulness practices can help to reduce the suffering that often comes with chronic health conditions.
-It is particularly effective for those experiencing symptoms such as chronic pain or fatigue.
+This course explores how mindfulness practice can help to reduce the suffering that often comes with a long term condition, chronic health issues.
+It is particularly effective for those experiencing symptoms such as chronic pain or fatigue, which can impact mental health because of increased loneliness or a lack of self-confidence.

-The group uses Mindfulness meditation practices and pacing techniques to better understand how we experience pain and suffering and how we might best take care of ourselves when facing health issues.
+The group uses mindfulness meditation practice and pacing techniques to better understand how we experience pain and suffering and how we might best take care of ourselves when facing health issues.

 You might wish to consider referral to the MfH group if you are:

-• feeling low, angry, frustrated, anxious, overwhelmed about your condition/symptoms
+• feeling low, stressed, exhausted, , anxious or overwhelmed about your condition or symptoms

 • no longer engaging in things you enjoy, or you do too much and suffer as a result